Annalisa Butticci

 I am completing my second book, entitled The Scandal of Black Faith.
 Theopolitical Refusal and Liberation in Africa, (Columbia University Press, forthcoming), which draws on archival research and ethnographic fieldwork in The Gambia, Ghana, and Nigeria.

 Before joining the Department of Theology and Religious Studies, I was a Senior Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity (Germany).
-I have held research appointments at Harvard Divinity School, Utrecht University (through a Marie Curie Fellowship), New York University, Rutgers University, the University of Padua, Freie Universität Berlin, and the Forum Transregionale Studien.
+I have held research appointments at Harvard Divinity School, Utrecht University (Marie Curie Fellowship), New York University, Rutgers University, the University of Padua, Freie Universität Berlin, and the Forum Transregionale Studien.

 I received my Ph.D. from the Catholic University of Milan, Italy, and I am a proud first-generation college graduate.